 Powered by four silent brushless engines with the coreless technology, this drone can easily outmaneuver any rival without even busting a screw.
-Mid-flight stabilization is ensured by a 6-axis gyro system, that sport out Blade’s own SAFE technology.
+Mid-flight stabilization is ensured by a 6-axis gyro system that sports out Blade’s own SAFE technology.
+The Blade Nano drone has a lightweight frame, canopies with NX graphics, and you can charge it from any computer via a USB cable.

 |Blade Nano QX RTF Quadcopter Specs|